hiphops-io/hiphops-io.github.io/docs/integrations/github.md

 Provides the standard task outputs (`SUCCESS`, `FAILURE`, `result` or `error_message`).

-If successful it will respond with a `vars` object, that has - against the key `pr_files` - an array of data about the PR's files matching the output of [Github's list pull requests files endpoint](https://docs.github.com/en/rest/pulls/pulls#list-pull-requests-files).
+If successful it will respond with a `vars` object, that has - against the key `pr_files` - an array of data about the PR's files matching the output of [GitHub's list pull requests files endpoint](https://docs.github.com/en/rest/pulls/pulls#list-pull-requests-files).

 Example: